Key Takeaways

 Here's the right question: how many referring domains do the top-ranking pages for your specific target keyword have — and how close are you?

-What Google Has Actually Said About Backlinks
+What Google Actually Documents About Backlinks in 2026

 The Data Paradox: Average vs. Median